Nelle868/Climate/README.md

-# Project 2: Climate Change – Temperatures and Precipitation
+# Climate Change – Temperatures and Precipitation

 This repository contains my work for **Project 2: Climate Change – Temperatures and Precipitation** (Data 8).
 The project uses historical temperature and precipitation data to explore climate trends, build confidence intervals, and run hypothesis tests in Python.